-f) For controlled drugs, if the answer to 4 (b) above is “No,” can the pharmacist override at the point of service?
+f) For controlled drugs, if the answer to (b) above is “No,” can the pharmacist override at the point of service?

 ☐ Yes ☐ No

-7. When the pharmacist receives an early refill DUR alert message that requires the Pharmacist’s review, does your system allow the pharmacist to override for situations such as:
+7. When the pharmacist receives an early refill DUR alert message that requires the Pharmacist’s review, does your state’s policy allow the pharmacist to override for situations such as: